Samkth123/KTH-md/CC.md

 Always 3-4 brainstorming questions in cases, and important to be creative but having structure is much more important.
 - So if ideas or hypothesis they want you to present, must be structured.

+Its the first bulding block of the 6, and relates to s
+### The 3 step approach
+See it as "Hypothesis generation question"

+Its impossible to get offer from top consulting firm is because they cant structure their brainstorming well